thiagolsfortunato/ambassador-getstarted/README.md

 ## How to run?

-This steps assumption that you already have an Kubernetes Engine (GKE) running :)
+This steps assumption that you already have a Google Kubernetes Engine (GKE) running :)

 Replace all references `example.com` to `your.domain.com`